sofianedjerbi/CloudPractitionerNotes/README.md

 # CloudPractitionerNotes
-Notes for the AWS Cloud ractitioner
+Notes for the AWS Cloud Practitioner Certification